AdaCore/learn/content/courses/ada_2022_whats_new/chapters/user_defined_literals.rst

     * GNAT Community Edition 2020
     * GCC 11

-In Ada 2022 you can use string, integer or real literals with your type.
-The compiler will convert such literals to your type at run time using a provided function.
-To do so just specify one or more new aspects:
+In Ada 2022, you can define string, integer, or real literals for your types.
+The compiler will convert such literals to your type at run time using a function you provide.
+To do so, specify one or more new
+aspects:

  * :ada:`Integer_Literal`
  * :ada:`Real_Literal`
  * :ada:`String_Literal`

-For the demo let's define all three of them for some simple type and see how it works.
-For simplicity we will use a :ada:`Wide_Wide_String` component for internal representation:
+For our example, let's define all three for a simple type and see how they work.
+For simplicity, we use a :ada:`Wide_Wide_String` component for the internal representation:

 .. code:: ada run_button manual_chop project=Courses.Ada_2022_Whats_New.User_Defined_Literals